 This blog covers a few of the topics in the book though in not as great detail.
 So if you have further questions about magick spells and black magick, or any other subject or blog post, then feel free to post a comment or browse a partial copy of the magick book at Amazon or your local bookstore.
+Magick is for Everyone!

 Magick is the science and art of using the subconscious mind to make powerful changes in the material world.
 In more specific terms, magick is using conscious stimulation (i.e. rituals, symbols, gestures, chanting, lighting, incense, orgasms, etc.) to harness latent powers within the subconscious mind (i.e. gods, genii, intelligences, angels, daemons, etc.) to make changes in our bodies, our minds, and the world around us.

 Magick is the science and art of transforming one energy into another in a way that increases the quality and enjoyment of our lives.

 In addition to teaching us how to get what we want, magick also teaches us to understand what it is we want.